 Embolization is a treatment method that involves the use of chemicals to block the arteries supplying the tumor.
-The specialist began to use it for the treatment of liver cancer at the end of the twentieth century.
-Nowadays, there are various techniques, which can be used for many other cancers, including malignant rectal tumors.
+The specialist began to use it for liver cancer treatment at the end of the twentieth century.
+Nowadays, various techniques can be used for many other cancers, including malignant rectal tumors.

-The doctors in Germany are increasingly using transarterial chemoembolization.
-This is a type of embolization, which is combined with regional chemotherapy.
+Doctors in Germany are increasingly using transarterial chemoembolization.
+It is a type of embolization that is combined with regional chemotherapy.
 This method involves blocking the arteries with special microspheres saturated with chemotherapeutic agents.
-Such therapeutic approach has the following advantages:
+Such a therapeutic approach has the following advantages:

-- Additional effect of chemotherapy – anticancer drugs influence pathological foci, thereby preventing tumor growth and metastatic spreading.
+- An additional effect of chemotherapy – anticancer drugs influences pathological foci.
+That way preventing tumor growth and metastatic spreading.

 - Rehabilitation is not required – the patient must stay in bed for 24 hours after embolization.

-The embolization procedure is widely used before surgical removal of the tumor.
-If surgery is not planned, the method can be used for the treatment of such complications as rectal bleeding.
+The embolization procedure is widely used before the surgical removal of the tumor.
+If surgery is not planned, the method can be used for such complications treatment as rectal bleeding.
 Chemoembolization in the treatment of rectal cancer can be used as an independent method for local control of the tumor.